For many of us, Davis is an idyllic California community.

 We’re tightknit.
 We compost and recycle and use renewable energy.
 We have 37 parks, 65 play areas, 33 tennis courts, and an extensive system of greenbelts.
 We love live music and local beer.
 We have food and housing co-ops.
 We ride our bikes to work and school.
 We have access to local, organic produce.
 We consider ourselves lucky to be a part of a thriving and diverse student community.
 We have restaurants that serve cuisine from nearly everywhere.
 We celebrate Pride, and Juneteenth, and cover our public spaces with art.
 We feed our neighbors facing food insecurity.
 We are a community.

 But Davis is not free from bigotry, racism, and white supremacy.
-And the “we” who enjoy the parks, the art, the friendly smiles on the street are largely white, middle class, able bodied, straight, cisgender, and Christian.
+And the “we” who enjoy the parks, the art, the friendly smiles on the street are largely white, middle class, able bodied, straight, and cisgender.

 It can be easy for us to write off instances of racism (like the one that happened last week when a passing car shouted the N word at a couple of color on a residential sidewalk), as both “horrible” and “not who we are.”
 Rather, racism happens everyday in our institutions, at community events, in classrooms, overheard at the grocery store, and in conversations with our most beloved family members.
 Only through acknowledging this reality and holding ourselves accountable can we actually make room in our community for everyone.
 We have a duty to demonstrate true support for and solidarity with our BIPOC (Black, Indigenous, and People of Color) and LGBTQIA+ community members.

 Be mindful not to take what you learn about the BIPOC experience and reframe it to be about you.
-For example, you may have a strong reaction to hearing calls to dismantle or divest from white supremacist institutions (like police departments).
+For example, you may have a strong reaction to hearing calls to dismantle or divest from institutions whose foundations are rooted in white supremacy (like police departments).
 Your feelings may range from uncomfortable to indignant.
 Rather than responding defensively or shutting the conversation down, ask yourself where this discomfort comes from.
 And, more importantly, do not have loud, emotional reactions in these situations.
 Be mindful of how exhausting it is for Black folks to have to calm and validate the feelings of white friends and family (or even complete strangers) when we should be listening.

-Similarly, white tears and overly emotional reactions from well meaning white folks shift the conversation away from racial justice for people of color back to our feelings.
+Similarly, the concept of “white tears” and overly emotional reactions from well meaning white folks shift the conversation away from racial justice for people of color back to our feelings.
 Again, ask yourself why you’re having this reaction.
 You may realize that you fear being perceived as racist by people of color and reacting emotionally to police brutality is how you communicate that you are not racist.
 Unfortunately, many of us engage in this kind of performative allyship.
 Thankfully, you can actually be an ally by not making it about you, by listening to BIPOC folks, and by practicing empathy.
 Please, check your reactions, defensiveness, indignation, and tears.

 “No persons except those of the white Caucasian race”